jgauthi/component_spreadsheet/readme.md

 # Component Spreadsheet
-Class and method for read / generate spreadsheet files.
+Executables, class and method for read / generate spreadsheet files.

 The supported format:
 * **CSV**: parameters by default, delimiter: `;`, enclore: `"`.